isc-projects/stork/README.md

 # Screenshots

-Here are some Stork screeshots.
+Here are some screenshots from Stork version 0.6.0.
+The UI is changing frequently.

 Login screen - this is where it all starts.